Hyundai Ioniq hybrid review

 If you want to see the kind of savings you can expect, just click through to our Hyundai Ioniq deals page.

-Pretty much no one will struggle to get comfortable in the front of the Ioniq, but you pay the price for the sleek lines in the back, where it isn’t as spacious as some hybrid alternatives
+Pretty much nobody will struggle to get comfortable in the front of the Ioniq, but you pay the price for the sleek lines in the back, where it isn’t as spacious as some hybrid alternatives.

 The Hyundai Ioniq’s steering wheel and front seat come with plenty of adjustment so you’ll have no trouble getting comfy – even if you’re very tall.
 Every Ioniq gets a height-adjustable front passenger’s seat and adjustable lumbar support for the driver’s seat to help reduce backache on long journeys.